enviPath/enviPath-python/docs/source/getting_started.rst

     eP = enviPath("https://envipath.org/")

-Then, once this is done you will be able to access any enviPath object by just initializing the dedicated class for that object and passing the ``eP.requester`` and a valid ID (URL) for that specific object.
-For example, if we want to access now the `(+)-Camphor` Compound from EAWAG-BBD, we can do so, as follows:
+Once this is done you will be able to access any enviPath object by initializing the dedicated class for that object and passing the ``eP.requester`` and a valid ID (URL) for that specific object.
+For example, if we want to access now the `(+)-Camphor` compound from EAWAG-BBD, we can do so as follows:

 .. code-block:: python